Basilica Of Our Lady Of Guadalupe, Mexico City

 Hotel Casa Gonzalez

-A small, family-run hotel within walking distance of the basilica, Hotel Casa Gonzalez offers clean and comfortable rooms at budget-friendly rates.
-The interior courtyard provides a quiet retreat from the surrounding streets.
-A simple breakfast is included and the staff are helpful with directions and local advice.
+A small, family-run hotel within walking distance of the basilica, offering clean rooms at budget prices.
+A simple breakfast is included and the staff are reliable for local directions.
+The interior courtyard provides quiet from the surrounding streets.

 Hotels in the Historic Center